googlefonts/colr-gradients-spec/colr-gradients-spec.md

 number of layers and the nature of the graph is that the number of distinct root-to-leaf paths will be greater than or equal to the number of layers.

+The following are required for the graph to be well-formed:

+* All subtable links shall be valid:
+  * Forward offsets are within the COLR table bounds.
+  * If a PaintColrLayers table is present, a LayersV1List is present, and the referenced slice is within the length of the LayersV1List.
+  * If a PaintColrGlyph table is present, there is a BaseGlyphV1Record for the referenced base glyph ID.
+* The graph shall be finite and acyclic (without cycles).
+* All leaf nodes shall be one of PaintSolid, PaintLinearGradient or PaintRadialGradient.
-There is one constraint imposed on the complexity of the graph: the graph shall be acyclic—without cycles.
-That is, a paint table shall not have any child or descendent paint table that is also its parent or ancestor within the graph.

-In particular, because the PaintColrLayers and PaintColrGlyph tables use indirect child references rather than forward offsets, they present the possibility for introducing cycles.
-If a cycle is detected, the PaintColrLayers or PaintColrGlyph table that introduces the cycle shall be ignored.
+For the graph to be acyclic, no paint table shall have any child or descendent paint table that is also its parent or ancestor within the graph.
+In particular, because the PaintColrLayers and PaintColrGlyph tables use indirect child references rather than forward offsets, they provide a possibility for introducing cycles.
 Applications can test for cycles by tracking paint tables used in a sequence within the graph and then, when processing a PaintColrLayers or PaintColrGlyph table, checking whether any child was already encountered within that sequence.
 The following pseudo-code algorithm can be used:

 ```
     // called initially with the root paint and an empty set activePaints
     function paintIsAcyclic(paint, activePaints)
         if paint is in activePaints
-          return failure (paint shall be ignored)
+          return false // cycle detected
         add paint to activePaints
         for each childPaint referenced by paint as a child subtable
           call paintIsAcyclic(childPaint, activePaints)
         remove paint from activePaints
 ```

+For the graph to be valid, it shall be visually bounded, as described in 5.7.11.1.8.2.

+If the graph is not well formed, the entire color glyph definition should be considered invalid.
+In particular, applications should not simply ignore a sub-graph when an error in a paint table is detected since that could result in a visually unbounded color glyph definition.
+For instance, if a PaintColrGlyph table is found to introduce a cycle or there isn't a corresponding BaseGlyphV1Record, the remainder of the graph if that PaintColrGlyph table and its sub-graph are ignored could be unbounded.
+For this reason, if the graph is not well formed, the entire color glyph definition should be ignored.
+If the base glyph ID has an outline, that may be rendered instead.

+Similarly, if an application encounters a paint table with an unrecognized format (which could be introduced in a later minor version update of the COLR table), the remainder of the graph could be visually unbounded, therefore the color glyph should be ignored.

 **5.7.11.2 COLR table formats**